-U.S. Cases Surpass Summer Peak And Are Climbing Higher Fast
+U.S. Coronavirus Cases Surpass Summer Peak And Are Climbing Higher Fast

 Coronavirus cases are rising precipitously in the U.S., and have now surpassed the high levels logged in the summer when daily daily new cases hovered above 65,000 on average for nearly two weeks.